 LOCATION: 3645 LA-18, Vacherie, LA 70090

-In the film’s closing scenes, Malloy is unexpectedly met by Lestat, played by Tom Cruise, as they cross the Golden Gate Bridge.
+In the film’s closing scenes, Malloy is unexpectedly met by Lestat as they cross the Golden Gate Bridge.

 Perched across the corner from Alamo Square Park is the infamous Kenneth Anger house, also known as the Westerfeld House.
 First built in 1889, the house managed to survive a 1905 earthquake.
 In 1928, a group of Czarist Russians purchased the home and turned part of it into a brothel.
 The house became nicknamed by locals as the “Russian Embassy,” or simply, “The Embassy.”
 In the 1950s, with the rise of the beatniks, the house became occupied by many jazz musicians.
 It is said that everyone from Allen Ginsberg to the Grateful Dead visited the house.